Effective Date: 07/01/2021

 - Certification of practice completion and associated “as built” information;

-- Project bills, invoices, or receipts and a voucher requesting payment, if applicable to the grant program;
+- Project bills, invoices, or receipts and a voucher requesting payment that demonstrates what the land occupier or project holder actually paid for the practice, if applicable to the grant program;

 - Copies or records of correspondence and contacts with the land occupier;

 - If the project is to repair damage to previously installed conservation practices; the file should document original project was installed using approved standards and specifications, and the damage or failure was caused by reasons beyond the control of the land occupier and not due to improper maintenance or removal of the practice within the effective life;

 - Operation and maintenance plan in accordance with the effective life of the practice and documentation the plans were provided to the land occupier (see the Implementing Practices/Operation & Maintenance section of the manual);

 - Project/practice inspection records (see the Implementing Contracts with Land Occupiers/Operation, Maintenance, and Inspection of Practices sections of this manual);

 - Documentation of technical quality assurance for the project; and

 - Any other pertinent project- or program-specific information.